MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 Current findings regarding viral entry include the following:

-• ACE2 Receptor Binding
+- ACE2 Receptor Binding

 ACE2 is a zinc metallopeptidase, meaning that it is a zinc-bearing enzyme that cleaves proteins, in this case angiotensin II.
 It has been shown to be critical to regulating cardiovascular function by converting angiotensin II into seven other homologues and tempering the potential adverse effects of angiotensin II.

-Angiotensin II is a potent vasoconstrictor and in high amounts, it is associated with vascular fibrosis, capillary damage, heightened blood pressure, reduced cardiac contractility and kidney damage[4].
+Angiotensin II is a potent vasoconstrictor, and in high amounts, it is associated with vascular fibrosis, capillary damage, heightened blood pressure, reduced cardiac contractility, and kidney damage[4].
 As these features overlap with COVID-19 symptoms, it is possible that SARS-COV-2 causes an increase in ACE2 through interfering with ACE2 receptors.[5]

-• Protein-Cleaving Enzymes
+- Protein-Cleaving Enzymes

 Intercellular proteases such as furin, cathepsin L and transmembrane serine protease 2[6] are required for viral entry at ACE2 receptor sites and replication.
-A preliminary study reveals that inhibiting proteases may reduce risk of infection due to preventing viral entry into cells.[7]
+A preliminary study reveals that inhibiting proteases may reduce the risk of infection due to preventing viral entry into cells.[7]
 More trials are required to test the safety and efficacy of protease inhibitors.

-• Efficient Evasion Mutation
+- Efficient Evasion Mutation

 There are more than 45 000 recorded SARS-COV-2 genomic sequences to-date, highlighting the potential for the virus to mutate.[8]
 Many strains appear to have mutated in a way that makes them potentially less infectious.
 However, the spike protein adaptations in several new variant strains pose increased immune evasion challenges, combined with increased ACE2 receptor affinity.
 These SARS-COV-2 strains are better at infecting cells, making them far more contagious and reclassified as ‘variants of concern.’

-• Systemic Potential
+- Systemic Potential

 The respiratory tract has a high humidity and is an area in the body that has some of the highest ACE2 receptor expression, making it an obvious hotspot for viral invasion.
 ACE2 receptors are however found on the cell membranes of many cells across all tissues[9], suggesting that an infection may be able to spread systemically.
 CD147 receptors are also found on the surfaces of multiple cells across the whole body, adding to this observation.
-A few patient reports support this notion, revealing SARS-COV-2 may induce hemolytic anemia by infecting red blood cells.[10]
+A few patient reports support this notion, revealing that SARS-COV-2 may induce hemolytic anemia by infecting red blood cells.[10]

-• Red Blood Cell Entry
+- Red Blood Cell Entry

 The virus is able to infect red blood cells and their stem cell precursors via ACE2, CD147 and CD26 cell membrane receptors.[11]

 Hypoxia (cellular oxygen deficit) has been associated with hemolytic anemia and worse disease outcomes, including potential fatality.
-ACE2 receptors are likely downregulated in those with hypoxia[12], while CD147 receptors are upregulated; suggesting an increased risk of systemic infection, cardiovascular damage, and more.
+ACE2 receptors are likely downregulated in those with hypoxia[12], while CD147 receptors are upregulated, suggesting an increased risk of systemic infection, cardiovascular damage, and more.

-• COVID-19 Vascular Damage
+- COVID-19 Vascular Damage

 CD147 receptor expression increases on the membrane of many cell types following injury and inflammation[13].
 Increased vascular and blood platelet expression of this receptor is associated with a few health conditions including thrombosis, atherosclerosis and coronary artery diseases.
 Those with these conditions may be more susceptible to contracting severe manifestations of COVID-19.